• neurological complications of cardiac surgery are serious, increasing mortality, length of hospital stay, and costs

 • epiaortic perioperative sonography with a probe placed directly over the ascending aorta allows modification of the procedure based on local findings of advanced atheromatosis (cannulation site and clamp position, identification of the optimal site for proximal graft anastomosis)

-• longer duration of extracorporeal circulation is associated with a higher risk of perioperative stroke and encephalopathy [John, 2000] [Almassi, 1999]
+• a longer duration of extracorporeal circulation is associated with a higher risk of perioperative stroke and encephalopathy [John, 2000] [Almassi, 1999]

 • the risk increases for procedures lasting longer than 2 hours [Odell, 2001]

-• the main cause, besides hypoperfusion injury, is cerebral embolization
+• besides hypoperfusion injury, the main cause is cerebral embolization

 • it is controversial whether extracorporeal circulation per se can lead to brain damage due to non-pulsatile perfusion, complement activation, systemic inflammatory response, or the increased tendency of platelets to aggregate and form microemboli